Tammy Lynn Michaels: Personal life

-She started dating singer Melissa Etheridge in 2001, and the couple had a commitment ceremony in September 2003.
-They became registered domestic partners in 2005.
+She started dating singer Melissa Etheridge in 2001.
+The couple had a commitment ceremony in September 2003 and they became registered domestic partners in 2005.
 In April 2006, the couple announced that Michaels was pregnant with twins.
 Michaels gave birth to a daughter and a son in October 2006.

 On April 15, 2010, Michaels and Etheridge confirmed that they had ended their nearly nine-year relationship.
 In May 2012 it was announced that their two-year child support battle had been settled.

 Since 2005, Michaels has kept a blog, in which she discusses politics, current events and her personal life.